isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 we don't need to make any changes.
 This is because `module:Chapter2-Numbers.Exports` *re-exports* `type:Maybe` from the standard library, which as a principle is always as universe-polymorphic as possible.

+Hidden

+:   ```agda
+  -- fix bind
+    ```

+There are three other introduction forms for `type:Level` that bear discussion.
+The first is `def:lzero`, which is the universe level of `type:Set₀`.
+In other
+words, `type:Set₀` is an alias for `expr:Set lzero`.
+This brings us to our
+second introduction form, `def:lsuc`, which acts exactly as `ctor:suc` does, but
+over the `type:Level`s.
+That is, `type:Set₁` is an alias for `expr:Set (lsuc
+lzero)`.
+As you'd expect, we can generate any `type:Level` by subsequent
+applications of `def:lsuc` to `def:lzero`.

+Our third and final introduction form for `type:Level` is `def:_⊔_` (input via
+[lub](AgdaMode)), which takes the maximum of two levels.
+It's unnecessary to use
+`def:_⊔_` when working with concrete levels, but it comes in handy when
+you have multiple `def:Level` variables in scope.
+For example, you might have
+two different sets with two different levels, lets say `ℓ₁` and `ℓ₂`.
+The
+appropriate level for such a thing would be either `bind:ℓ₁ ℓ₂:ℓ₁ ⊔ ℓ₂` or
+`bind:ℓ₁ ℓ₂:lsuc (ℓ₁ ⊔ ℓ₂)`, depending on the exact circumstances.
+Don't worry;
+it's not as onerous in practice as it might seem.

-As a beginner writing Agda, getting all of the universes right can be rather daunting.
+As a beginner writing Agda, getting all of the universes right can be rather
+daunting.
 I'd recommend you start by putting everything in `type:Set`, and